By Christopher DeHarde, Staff Writer

 — Juncos Racing (@juncosracing) May 19, 2019

 “Nobody went home,” said Juncos.
-“I mean, there is a few people that about 4:00 in the morning we sent home because they just wanted to stay there because they feel they don’t want to leave the race alone, but also we have to have some energy, fresh energy the next day.
+“I mean, there were a few people that about 4:00 in the morning we sent home, because they just wanted to stay there, because they feel they don’t want to leave the race (car) alone, but also we have to have some energy, fresh energy the next day.

-Some of Juncos Racing’s staff have been with the team for many years, since they were a small karting team known as Juncos Competition.
-The determination to compete at the highest levels of open wheel racing in America and the effort that the whole team put in was rewarded with a starting position in the Indianapolis 500 despite having a minimal budget.
+Some of Juncos Racing’s staff have been with the team for many years, going back to when they were a small karting team known as Juncos Competition.
+Their determination to compete at the highest level of American open wheel racing and the whole teams’ effort was rewarded with a starting position in the Indianapolis 500 despite having a minimal budget.